Mental Health First Aid® FAQs

 Please note…

-3. Attendance in class does not guarantee successful completion of the training program.
-An unsatisfactory score during Day 3 Teachback Presentations may result in provisional or non-certified status.
-Failing a training does not qualify a candidate for a refund.
+2. Attendance in class does not guarantee successful completion of the training program.
+Day 3 includes an observation of student practice (teachback), an unsatisfactory score during the Teachback presentations may result in provisional or non-certified status.
+If after three separate attempts an instructor does not receive a satisfactory score, MHAMD will refer that candidate to the National Council for Mental Wellbeing.

-5. A Mental Health First Aid class contains 6-7 hours of content, not including breaks.
+4. A Mental Health First Aid class contains 5-8 hours of content, not including breaks.
 This will require instructor candidates to study and practice the materials beyond the 3-day instructor training.
 To become proficient in teaching, the National Council for Mental Wellbeing recommends an extra 40-hours of review prior to teaching.
 This time commitment may differ between instructors, but please keep this in mind as you move forward with this training.

 If I take the course, am I guaranteed to become a certified instructor?